sudonims/vtop-da-deadline/README.md

 ## Usage

-Navigate to DA page on vtop and select Semester - Check the due dates. ✌🏻😎
+1) Navigate to DA page on vtop and select Semester - Check the due dates. ✌🏻😎 Note:let it load first then go to upload the DA...
 ## Example

 ![Example](https://i.ibb.co/3zWbR2w/Screenshot-from-2020-08-13-22-11-58.png)